 Previously known as British Guiana; Guyana is boarded on the northern coast of South America, partially landlocked by the countries of Brazil to the south, Venezuela on the West and Suriname on the East, with the Atlantic Ocean to the north.
-Guyana can be separated into four geographical regions being; a low coastal plain along the Atlantic coast where the majority of the population resides, a white sandy region located more inland consisting of many sand dunes and areas of clay, a forested highland region located in the midst of the country obtaining many dense rainforests and the Savannah region in the south and in the interior highlands area which consists of many mountains rising towards the boarder of Brazil.
+Guyana can be separated into four geographical regions being; a low coastal plain along the Atlantic coast where the majority of the population resides, a white sandy region located more inland consisting of many sand dunes and areas of clay, a forested highland region located in the midst of the country obtaining many dense rainforests and the Savannah region in the south and in the interior highlands area which consists of many mountains rising towards the border of Brazil.

 Temperature and Humidity

 Humidity levels also differ only slightly from the coastal regions to that in the interior of the country.
-Humidity on the coast will average around 70 percent at any time of the year whereas the inland regions are only slightly lower lingering around 90 percent.
+Humidity on the coast will average around 70 per cent at any time of the year whereas the inland regions are only slightly lower lingering around 90 per cent.

-Areas situated more inland and away from the restrained influence of the oceanic breezes feature a slightly more wider variation in both day and night temperatures, and again throughout seasons.
+Areas situated more inland and away from the restrained influence of the oceanic breezes feature a slightly wider variation in both day and night temperatures, and again throughout seasons.
 Climates during the summer will still remain quite high ranging anywhere from 27°C to 32°C throughout the day and night time climates will only drop by a few degrees.
-Yet, throughout the winter months the climates will descend to some extent and will also proceed quite quickly, with temperatures ranging between 14°C in February to 21°C in December.
+Yet, throughout the winter months, the climates will descend to some extent and will also proceed quite quickly, with temperatures ranging between 14°C in February to 21°C in December.
 Night time climates throughout the winter have also been recorded to drop to as low as 12°C.

-Precipitation levels are commonly at their highest in the northwest regions of the country and at their lowest in the south east and interior of the country.
-Areas near Venezuelan on coastal regions will recorded annual averages around 2500mm, further east closer to New Amsterdam will record averages of 2000mm and the southern region of Guyana in the Rupununi Savannah typically record averages of 1500mm.
-However in the northeast areas of the mountains where the trade winds are all present, precipitation levels are even higher than the coastal regions averaging at a total of 3500mm on rain each year.
-Even though substantial amounts of rainfall is obtained throughout the year, over 50 percent of the yearly intake arrives in the summer, otherwise known as the rainy season that extends from May until the end of July on the coastline and from April until the end of September in the areas more inland.
+Precipitation levels are commonly at their highest in the northwest regions of the country and at their lowest in the south-east and interior of the country.
+Areas near Venezuelan on coastal regions will record annual averages around 2500mm, further east closer to New Amsterdam will record averages of 2000mm and the southern region of Guyana in the Rupununi Savannah typically record averages of 1500mm.
+However, in the northeast areas of the mountains where the trade winds are all present, precipitation levels are even higher than the coastal regions averaging at a total of 3500mm of rain each year.
+Even though substantial amounts of rainfall is obtained throughout the year, over 50 per cent of the yearly intake arrives in the summer, otherwise known as the rainy season that extends from May until the end of July on the coastline and from April until the end of September in the areas more inland.
 Although the countryâs interior experiences a more extended rainy season, the coastal regions also feature a second wet season from November until January.
-Rain if normally obtained in the form of afternoon showers or thunderstorms, and will typically fall very heavily but will be quite brisk.
+Rain is normally obtained in the form of afternoon showers or thunderstorms, and will typically fall very heavily but will be quite brisk.
 Grey overcast days are uncommon as most days will include anywhere from four to eight hours of hot sunshine from morning through until early afternoon.